 MIS_N2N_Prereg_Xfer Request

 An MISF sends this message to relay link layer frames during preregistration.
 The corresponding primitive is defined in 5.12.1.1.
-Nonce-T, Nonce-N, and the encrypted KeyDerivationKey must all be present, or must all be absent; MISF generates Nonce-N and the encrypted KeyDerivationKey as specified in 9.2.1 of IEEE Std 802.21-XXXX.
-The method for encrypting KeyDerivationKey is specified in 5.14.2.
+Nonce-T, Nonce-N, and the KeyDerivationKey must all be absent when the MISF and a remote MISF do not have a security association.
+When Nonce-T, Nonce-N, and the KeyDerivationKey are present, the service specific TLVs shall be encrypted by the security association between the MISF and the remote MISF as described in 9 of IEEE Std 802.21-XXXX.The MISF generates Nonce-N and the KeyDerivationKey.